 June in the Garden

 If your weeds are out of control, well, join the club!
-With the later rain we had in the spring, and now that the weather is warming up, they are healthy and happy and taking over.
+With the weather warming up, they are healthy and happy and taking over.
 Try to stay ahead of the problem.

-Keep adding mulch to your garden beds throughout the summer to conserve water, keep roots cool, and weeds under control.
+Keep adding to your mulch throughout the summer to conserve water, keep roots cool, and the weeds under control.
 It’s important to water well before applying mulch, or you will just insulate the dry soil underneath.
 Pile mulch two to six inches deep under shrubs, trees, vines, flower and vegetable beds, remembering not to let the mulch lay against the trunks of trees and shrubs to prevent rot.

 Are your tomatoes staked?
 Your answer should be yes, but if not, DO IT NOW!!!

 June is a great month to plant hydrangeas.
 With a little care, hydrangeas are stunning bushes with flower balls that last a few months.
 Along the coastal areas, they like the sun, but if you are inland, partial sun in the morning or late afternoon is okay, but mid-day is too hot for them.

 June is generally a good month to plant tropicals so if you have wanted to plant hibiscus, plumeria or bougainvillea, this would be the optimal time.